cocotb/cocotb/docs/source/coroutines.rst

 Coroutines, Tasks and Triggers
 ******************************

-Testbenches built using cocotb use Python coroutines.
+cocotb testbenches use Python's coroutines.
-:dfn:`Tasks` are cocotb objects that wrap coroutines and are used to schedule concurrent execution of the testbench coroutines.
+:dfn:`Tasks` are cocotb objects that wrap coroutines and are used to schedule concurrent execution of the coroutines.

 While active tasks are executing, the simulation is paused.
 The coroutine uses the :keyword:`await` keyword to